vprokopchuk256/mv-core/README.md

 Project ```Migration Validators``` (MV) makes it possible for RoR developer to define validations directly in db and then bubble them up to model so they available as normal ActiveModel::Validations there.
 And all that without code duplication.

+**WARNING** Versions lower than 2.0 are not supported anymore.
+As results, rails v.3 or older are not supported either.

 # Abbreviations

 MV - Migration Validators Projects.
 All gems that belongs to that project are prefixed with mv-*